Traditional Culture Experience

 - 02

-- Shading work: Rub black ink powder into the mask to create shading and a three-dimensional effect.
+- Shading: Rub black ink powder into the mask to create shading and a three-dimensional effect.

 - 03